Recognition of chordal graphs and cographs which are Cover-Incomparability graphs: Structure of chordal C-I graphs

 From the above description, we have that a graph $G$ is a chordal graph if and only if there exists a clique tree $T$ with maximal cliques of $G$ as the vertices of $T$ and any two cliques containing $v\in V(G)$ are either adjacent in $T$ or connected by a path of cliques that contain $v$.
 The Lemma below is also very useful in understanding the structure of chordal graphs and their simplicial vertices.

 \begin{lemma}\cite{Blair} A vertex is simplicial if and only if it belongs to precisely one maximal clique. \end{lemma}

 Even though the result of the following lemma is a known property of chordal graphs, we require this for establishing the recognition of chordal graphs which are C-I graphs, and hence we state it below. \begin{lemma} Every leaf node of a clique tree of a chordal graph contains a simplicial vertex. \end{lemma} \begin{proof} Let $T$ be a clique tree of a chordal graph $G$.
 Let $C_k$ be a leaf node of $T$.
 Since $C_k$ is a leaf node of $T$ there is a node $C_{k'}$ in $T$ such that $C_kC_{k'}\in E(T)$.
 Since $T$ is a clique tree of $G$ every node of $T$ is a maximal clique of $G$, and hence there is a vertex $v$ of $G$ in $C_k$ but not in $C_{k'}$.
 From the definition of the clique tree, it is clear that $v$ is not in any other nodes of $T$ (cliques).
-Then it follows that $v$ is a simplicial vertex by Lemma~\ref{clique-tree-simplicial}. \end{proof} The following lemma will also be useful for the recognition of chordal C-I graphs.
+Then it follows that $v$ is a simplicial vertex by Lemma~\ref{clique-tree-simplicial}. \end{proof}